+Authors’ Response

 Thank you for raising this issue.
-Following further development of our introduction, we accept your point of view that the discussion of barriers to female entrepreneurship would not be complete without emphasizing access to capital as a distinct barrier.
-We now elaborate on this topic (pp. 7–9, copied below) and include explicit hypotheses regarding access to capital as a pre-entry goal for joining an accelerator and as an aspect of progress during the program, like we did regarding the previous four barriers.
-Note, however, that our predictions regarding gender differences in these aspects are contrary to those of the other barriers (i.e., female founders will be less likely to specify it as a pry-entry goal and will progress lessc) – we explain our predictions in pp. 15–16 (copied below).
+Following further development within our introduction, we accept your point of view that the discussion of barriers to female entrepreneurship would not be complete without emphasizing access to capital as a distinct barrier.
+We now elaborate on this topic (pp. 7–9, copied below), and include explicit hypotheses regarding access to capital as a pre-entry goal for joining an accelerator, and as an aspect of progress during the program, as we did regarding the previous four barriers.
+Note, however, that our predictions regarding gender differences regarding access to capital are contrary to those of the other barriers (i.e., female founders will be less likely to specify access to capital as a pre-entry goal and will note that access to capital will progress less once the accelerator program has completed).
+We explain these predictions in pp. 15–16 (copied below).
 In addition, we added a paragraph regarding the contribution of accelerators to this aspect (pp. 11–12, copied below).
-We also refer in the discussion to the implications of these findings in the discussion section (pp. 28–29, copied below) and in the limitations section (pp. 31–32, copied below).
+We also refer to the implications of these findings in the Discussion section (pp. 28–29, copied below), and in the Limitations section (pp. 31–32, copied below).

 Adding access to capital as a distinct barrier to female entrepreneurship (pp. 7–9):